 John Blankenstein never avoided the limelight.
 He played himself in six different TV series.
 He received a lot of abuse because of his open homosexuality and his outspoken support for gay rights and against discrimination.
 In 2003 Dutch LGBT activists awarded him the Bob Angelo Medal.
 In 2006 he received the Harry Stapels Award for supporting gay sportspeople in the Netherlands.
 When he died in 2006; the John Blankenstein Foundation continued his work for equal rights.

-John Blankenstein was a respected referee who whistled his way through more than 500 league matches and 88 internationals.
-His legacy as an LGBT rights activist is remembered more than his refereeing.
+John Blankenstein was a respected referee who whistled his way through more than 500 league matches and 88 international matches.
+Even more than for his refereeing, he is remembered for his legacy as an LGBT rights activist.

 Educators could look at the life story of John Blankenstein and work with young people to consider these questions:

 - How influential was John Blankenstein in breaking taboos and fighting for LGBT rights?